junaidatique/clean-plus-architecture/README.md

 ### Event Driven Architecture

 There are two aspects of using event driven architecture in this architecture.
-First one is from DDD which states that a domain event is fully fledged part of the domain model, a represenation of something that happened in the domain. we can say that domain events are related to chagnes in the domain models which we care about.
+First one is from DDD which states that a domain event is fully fledged part of the domain model, a representation of something that happened in the domain. we can say that domain events are related to changes in the domain models which we care about.

 The other one is from technology where we use events to trigger and communicate between different services to have decoupled services.